COVID-19 FAQ for Families and Members of the Public

 We will not be asking for a medical certificate.
 If someone tells us they are unable to wear a mask for medical reasons we will take them at their word.

-The Province of Nova Scotia, under the authority of the Health Protection Act, is requiring anyone who has travelled outside Nova Scotia, Prince Edward Island or Newfoundland and Labrador to self-isolate for 14 days upon return, even if you are symptom-free.
+The Province of Nova Scotia, under the authority of the Health Protection Act, is requiring anyone who has travelled outside of Nova Scotia, Prince Edward Island and Newfoundland and Labrador to self-isolate for 14 days upon return, even if you are symptom-free.
 View information from the Government of Nova Scotia on how to self-isolate.